kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

     1. A plain text field
     2. A file part with file name and content type

+`FormMultipart.file(String name, String fileName, HttpBodyOutput content)` sends a part as a stream instead of a byte array.

 ##### Custom body { #custom-body }